-The result is of course, is that many people who supports him display their outrage.
+The result is, of course, is that many people who support him display their outrage.

 Societies are constantly becoming more polarised and divisive despite calls for co-operation.
-Due to this I think that its’s safe to say that just like the USA, a lot of westernised countries will soon follow the same road and this will mean a sudden rise in conservatism.
+Due to this, I think that it’s safe to say that just like the USA, a lot of westernized countries will soon follow the same road and this will mean a sudden rise in conservatism.
 I don’t think the wave will spill over into a hard right perspective but it will need to be watched and managed very carefully.